 What it is: This is an issue left over from the November 2019 advisories on side-channel attacks in the Transactional Synchronization Extensions (TSX) present in Cascade Lake CPUs.

 What you need to do: Keep vSphere and your server firmware updated on a regular schedule.
 Read the release notes for updates.
-After Intel supplies updated CPU microcode to VMware, and VMware tests it, it will be included and mentioned in a future update.

 What effect will it have: If you have not yet applied server firmware or vSphere updates containing the November 2019 mitigations please review the document listed below because that update from Intel did have performance and functional impacts, and the updates will be cumulative.